 Another point that is positive for me to learn Japanese in a Japanese school in Japan, is that the teachers speak only Japanese, therefore you have more immersion.
 However, there are some people for whom explaining Japanese in Japanese is more of a problem than something positive so this depends on each person.

 ▽Check out these recommended Japanese schools to learn Japanese efficiently!▽

 Now some Japanese language schools launched an online course.
-If you were going to study abroad in Japan, however, your plan was ruined by COVID-19, please check Go Go Nihon and get the license!
+Please check Go Go Nihon and get the license!

 3. Learning in a Self-taught Way with Japanese Books

 If you don’t have money right now for a Japanese language school or private lessons, another way to learn Japanese is self-taught by buying some books on your own.
 This way of learning has the disadvantage that if you have doubts there is no one to ask, and you cannot practice the language either.
 But I know people who have a very good level of Japanese just studying books on their own.
 If you are going to choose this option, it would be good if you can make Japanese friends with whom you can speak Japanese, especially if your goal is live in Japan.
 There are people who have a very good grammar level, but when it comes to speaking in real conversation with Japanese people, they aren’t fluent or they can’t even carry on a normal conversation.
 The way to avoid this is to be able to practice.

 If you are looking for recommendations on which book to buy to start studying Japanese, this article may help you!